Skip to Main Content

 • Anything that you did not create or think of on your own.

-Why and When to Cite (UVic Libraries)
+Why & When to Cite (video)

 For questions or feedback contact the McQuade Library